herley-shaori/aws-networks-configuration-try-out/readme.md

-Here’s the same README re-written with proper Markdown headings, bulleted lists, and code blocks for clarity:

 # AWS Networks Configuration Try Out 🚀

 This repository contains Terraform–based examples to explore and validate various AWS networking scenarios.
 Each folder is a self-contained project demonstrating a specific network configuration, complete with resources, routing, and connectivity tests. 🌐